temuair/fot/docs/classes/ascending.md

 It is most efficient to buy 500 HP at a time, as you pay the cost relative to the starting point, rather than the increased cost at every 50 HP increment.

+## MP

+Please see the [MP calculator](../../tools/mp_calculator) to calculate how much experience is required to increase your MP.

+When ascending for mana by speaking to Gramail, the experience cost formula appears to be as follows:

+**25 MP**

+XP COST = (BASE MP) * 500

+**250 HP**

+XP COST = (BASE MP) * 5000

+It is most efficient to buy 250 MP at a time, as you pay the cost relative to the starting point, rather than the increased cost at every 25 MP increment.

 ## Remarks

 You should consider only purchasing stats with experience when your HP is at or near its minimum (4000).
 When done this way, you will spend less experience overall when [maxing your stats](../stats/#maximum-stats).